-Most of the POE's came from the UT/Austin/CSR website.
-These sources are extremely useful for studies as raw observational data are more difficult to come by, and processing the data adds an extra source of potential error contribution.
-However, this is changing with some satellites having SLR data, GPS measurements, and on-board accelerometer data.
+Most of the POEs came from the UT/Austin/ CSR website.
+These sources are extremely useful for studies as raw observational data is more difficult to come by, and introduces the aspect of determining the orbit as well.
+However, this is changing with some satellites having Satellite Laser Ranging (SLR) data, GPS measurements, and on-board accelerometer data.

 For this paper, I commonly used the WGS-84/EGM-96 and EGM-96 gravity models shown below.
 The parameters are important to ensure compatibility with external organizations.
 STK/HPOP is designed to use an ASCII file for the gravity model, including the defining coefficients.
+This simplified matching other conventions used by other organizations.